-AN1269

-Using C30 Compiler to Interface Serial SRAM Devices to dsPIC33F and PIC24F

-Author: Pinakin K Makwana

-Microchip Technology Inc.

-INTRODUCTION

-Microchip's serial SRAM product line represents a new way to add additional RAM to an application.
-With the small, 8-pin packages and the SPI interface these devices give designers added system flexibility.
-The 23XXXX series of serial SRAM devices from Microchip Technology support a half-duplex protocol that functions on a master-slave paradigm that is ideally suited to data stream applications.

-The bus is controlled by the microcontroller (master), which accesses the 23XXXX using the SPI peripheral built into the MCU.
+AN1277 Using C32 Compiler to Interface Serial SRAM Devices to PIC32 MCUs Author: Pinakin K Makwana Microchip Technology Inc. INTRODUCTION Microchip's serial SRAM product line represents a new way to add additional RAM to an application.
+With the small 8-pin packages and the SPI interface, these devices give designers added system flexibility. the AN1277 series of serial SRAM devices from Microchip Technology support a half-duplex protocol that functions on a master-slave paradigm that is ideally suited to data stream applications.
+The bus is controlled by the microcontroller (master), which accesses the AN1277 using the SPI peripheral built into the MCU.
 The SPI bus can operate at speeds up to 20 MHz for enhanced throughput.
-Communications can be paused using the $\overline{\text{HOLD}}$ pin.
+Communications can be paused using the HOLD pin.
 This application note is part of a series that provide source code to help the user implement the protocol with minimal effort.

-Figure 1 describes the hardware schematic for the interface between Microchip's 23XXXX series devices and the dsPIC33F DSC or the PIC24F MCU.
+Figure 1 describes the hardware schematic for the interface between Microchip's AN1277 series devices and the PIC32 series of MCUs.
 The schematic shows the connections necessary between either controller and the serial SRAM as tested, and the software was written assuming these connections.
-The HOLD pin is tied to Vcc because this feature is not used in the examples provided.

-FIGURE 1: CIRCUIT FOR dsPIC33FJ256GP710, PIC24FJ128GA010 AND 23XXXX SERIES DEVICE
+The HOLD pin is tied to VCc because this feature is not used in the examples provided.
+FIGURE 1: CIRCUIT FOR PIC32MX360F512L AND 23XXXX SERIES DEVICE

 FIRMWARE DESCRIPTION

-The purpose of this application note is to offer the designer a set of examples for the read and write functions for using the Microchip SPI Serial SRAM.
+The purpose of this application note is to offer the designer a set of examples for the read and write functions for using the Microchip SPI serial SRAM.
 Examples are included for the following modes: Byte, Page and sequential Read and Writes.
-The code uses the on-chip SPI hardware peripheral to communicate with the serial SRAM.
+The code uses an onchip SPI hardware peripheral to communicate with the serial SRAM.

 The code was tested using the 23K256 SRAM mounted to one of the SPI PIM modules.
-The code is compatible with the PIC24F, PIC24H and dsPIC33F families of MCU.
+The code is compatible with the PIC32 family of MCUs.

 Oscilloscope screen shots are shown in this application note.
-The MCU was configured to use the crystal on the Explorer 16 board, the internal PLL was enabled and the SPI peripheral was configured to generate a serial clock rate of 4 MHz.
+The MCU was configured to use the crystal on the Explorer 16 board, the internal PLL was enabled and the SPI peripheral was configured to generate a serial clock rate of 10 MHz.

-The following functions are provided to access the serial SRAM:
+The following functions are provided to access the serial SRAM.

 - SRAMWriteStatusReg

 - SRAMReadStatusReg

 - SRAMWriteByte

 - SRAMReadByte

 - SRAMWritePage

 - SRAMReadPage

 - SRAMWriteSeq

 - SRAMReadSeq

 INITIALIZATION

 Only one function needs to be called to initialize the SRAM.
 Using the on-chip SPI peripheral makes communication easier than bit-banging the I/O ports.
 The InitSRAM() function initializes the SPI module and configures the I/O ports.
-Some devices support Peripheral Pin Select feature (PPS) and the SPI peripheral is one peripheral that is remappable.
-If the MCU that you are using supports this feature, additional steps must be taken to map the SCK, SDI and SDO pins accordingly.
+The SPI module is configured using the peripheral library.

 WRITE STATUS REGISTER

 The default mode of operation for the serial SRAM is Byte mode and the user must select the appropriate mode before the read or write operation.
 The functions that are provided configure the SRAM for the correct mode of operation, for example, if a SRAMWritePage command is called, then the appropriate operating mode is selected.
 The STATUS register also has provision for enabling the HOLD feature, but this is not used in these examples.
 Figure 2 shows an example of the Write Status Register command.
 Chip Select is brought low (active) and the opcode is sent out through the SPI port.
-The Write Status command is given followed by the data to be written, in this case Page mode is selected.
+The Write Status command is given followed by the data to be written, in this case Byte mode is selected.

+FIGURE 2: WRITE STATUS REGISTER

+SO

 READ STATUS REGISTER

 Figure 3 shows an example of the Read Status Register command to check for the mode of operation and also the current status of the HOLD function.